UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

 Restrict Animation Updates
    Restrict number of animation updates to the animation FPS (this is better for performance but can cause issues with smooth playback).
-   When checked, this will force the Game Engine to discard frames (even at the middle of redrawing, sometimes causing *tearing* artifacts) if the rate of frames rendered by the GPU is greater than the specified in the :ref:`Display panel <game-engine-settings-render-display>`.
+   When checked, this will force UPBGE to discard frames (even at the middle of redrawing, sometimes causing *tearing* artifacts) if the rate of frames rendered by the GPU is greater than the specified in the :ref:`Display panel <game-engine-settings-render-display>`.